 Grants are not usually needed in the following circumstances set out below.

 Estates Less Than £5,000

-If the total net value of the estate is less than £5,000 then the estate is regarded as a “small estate” and can often be administered and distributed without the need to apply for a Grant of Probate (Will) or a Grant of Letters of Administration (no Will) from the Probate Courts.
+If the total net value of the estate is less than £5,000 then the estate is regarded as a “small estate” and can often be administered and distributed without the need to apply for a Grant of Probate (if there is a Will) or a Grant of Letters of Administration (if there is no Will) from the Probate Courts.

 Organisations Own Policies And Procedures